 Add in flour and ghee and mix well.

-Add in spices, salt and potatoes, and mix until everything is well incorporated.
-At this point, you should have a pasty consistency kind of like when kids make mud cakes.
+Add spices, salt, and potatoes, and mix until everything is well incorporated.
+At this point, the mixture should have a pasty consistency, like when kids make mud cakes.

-Take small amounts and using both hands form flattened cakes as demonstrated in the second picture below.
+As demonstrated in the second picture below, take small amounts and use both hands to form flattened cakes.
 Place each one on your baking sheet lined with parchment paper.

-Place tray on the middle rack of a normal oven and bake for approximately 20 minutes.
-Place on bottom rack and broil for 10 minutes adjusting the temperature to 400 degrees.
+Place the tray on the middle rack of a normal oven and bake for approximately 20 minutes.
+Then, place it on the bottom rack and broil for 10 minutes, adjusting the temperature to 400 degrees.

-Remove from the oven and sprinkle with salt, Parmesan cheese or toasted coconut.
+Remove from the oven and sprinkle with salt, Parmesan cheese, or toasted coconut.
 These also taste great with guacamole on top.
-Below they are pictured plain and with homemade cultured ketchup and steak on top.
+Below, they are pictured with homemade cultured ketchup and grass-fed steak on top.